borozanov/github-actions-test/README.md

-Testing the Github  actions and Workflows
+Testing the Github  actions and Workflows.

+For details visit .github/workflow/*yaml